letigredununavu/letigredununavu.github.io/_posts/GISEC CTF 2022 Write Ups.md

 ---
 published: false
 ---
-was the only participant.
+This march 21 to march 23 was Yogosha's GISEC CTF 2022 in which I participated.
+This was a team competition but I decided to participate solo.
+My team was PsyDucks in which I (letigredununavu) was the only participant.
 I manage to end the CTF at the 14th place.
 Here are some challenges and solutions I found interesting.\

 ## WEB